 Technology: Eutelsat operates a fleet of GEO satellites.

-Coverage: Developing a global IoT connectivity service targeting small data transmission for IoT devices, aiming to serve sectors like agriculture, logistics, smart cities, and environmental monitoring.
+Coverage: Developing a IoT connectivity service targeting small data transmission for IoT devices, aiming to serve sectors like agriculture, logistics, smart cities, and environmental monitoring.

 Target Market: Eutelsat’s IoT services aim to serve the agriculture, logistics, smart cities, and environmental sectors.